dw-innovation/kid2-spot/README.md

 ## 🚀 Call for Participation

-Spot is an open-source project, with its code and (eventually) its website freely available to the public.
+Spot is an open-source project, with its code and its [website](https://www.findthatspot.io) freely available to the public.
 We invite contributors, particularly those with expertise in the OSM tagging system, to collaborate with us.

 ### Potential Contribution Areas